What Is NAT Gateway?

 Public NAT gateways and private NAT gateways are used in different scenarios to provide network address translation (NAT).

-Public NAT gateways provide network address translation (NAT) with 20 Gbit/s of bandwidth for servers in a Virtual Private Cloud (VPC), such as Elastic Cloud Servers (ECSs), Bare Metal Servers (BMSs), and Workspace desktops, or servers that connect to a VPC through Direct Connect or Virtual Private Network (VPN) in local data centers, allowing these servers to share elastic IP addresses (EIPs) to access the Internet or to provide services accessible from the Internet.
+Public NAT gateways provide network address translation (NAT) with 20 Gbit/s of bandwidth for Elastic Cloud Servers (ECSs) and Bare Metal Servers (BMSs) in a Virtual Private Cloud (VPC), or servers in on-premises data centers that connect to a VPC through Direct Connect or Virtual Private Network (VPN), allowing these servers to share elastic IP addresses (EIPs) to access the Internet or to provide services accessible from the Internet.

 Public NAT gateways support source NAT (SNAT) and destination NAT (DNAT).

 - SNAT translates private IP addresses into EIPs, allowing servers in a VPC to share an EIP to access the Internet in a secure and efficient way.Figure 1 shows the SNAT architecture.

 - DNAT enables servers in a VPC to share an EIP to provide services accessible from the Internet through IP address mapping or port mapping.